What is this subject about?

 • Grade 4 in GCSE English Language

-GCSE Computer Science is not a requirement to study the A level.
+GCSE Computer Science is not a requirement to study the A Level.
 However, if GCSE Computer Science has been sat, a minimum of grade 4 must have been achieved.
-We would envisage that if you take A level Computer Science you are likely to be taking A level Mathematics as well.
+We would envisage that if you take A Level Computer Science you are likely to be taking A level Mathematics as well.
 We would also ideally expect you to have averaged at least a grade 6 in your GCSEs overall.
 Familiarity with a programming language is advantageous but it is not a requirement.

 Subject combination advice